fuyans/fsetoolsGUI-doc/source/pra/prapy-proc/index.rst

     ...                             & ...                   & ...                   & ...
     \end{matrix}

+The first column are the required input parameters by the time equivalence Monte Carlo simulation routine.
+The other columns are input parameters of specific simulation cases.
+There is no limits on the number of simulation cases.

+Input parameters, their description, data type and dimensions are documented below.

 .. py:data:: case_name
     :type: str

     An unique name for the case/compartment.
 Should be unique.
 This may be used in post-processing when combining time equivalence results.

 .. py:data:: fire_mode
     :type: int

     Should be an integer from 0 to 4, inclusive.
 To define what design fires to use:

-    | 0 - EC parametric fire only (BS EN 1991-1-2 Parametric Fire).
+    | 0 - Only to use Eurocode parametric fire [1]_.
-    | 1 - Travelling fire only.
+    | 1 - Only to use travelling fire only.
-    | 2 - EC parametric fire, German Annex (BS DIN 1991-1-2 Parametric Fire).
+    | 2 - Only to use Eurocode parametric fire, German Annex [2]_.
-    | 3 - Option 0 and 1 as above.
+    | 3 - Use `0` and `1` as above based on certain conditions.
-    | 4 - Option 2 and 1 as above.
+    | 4 - Use `2` and `1` as above based on certain conditions.

 .. py:data:: n_simulations
     :type: int